adloky/smalls/english/all-dorothys-adventures-in-oz.md

 As the visitors entered the enclosure the Wizard closed the door, and at once the line of soldiers tumbled over, and fell upon their backs.

-"I beg your pardon, I’m sure," said the Wizard, regret- fully.
+"I beg your pardon, I’m sure," said the Wizard, regretfully.
 "I didn’t know you were so delicate."

 " We’re not delicate!" retorted another soldier. " We are strong and healthy; but we don’t like draughts."